-In April 2012 the Company entered into an agreement whereby it has granted Focus Ventures Ltd. ("Focus") the option to acquire a 65% interest in the it's El Reventon Silver Project located in the state of Durango, Mexico.
+In April 2012 the Company entered into an agreement whereby it has granted Focus Ventures Ltd. ("Focus") the option to acquire a 65% interest in the El Reventon Silver Project.
 Under the terms of the agreement, Focus can earn its interest by the payment of US\$235,000 to the Company over 24 months and incurring US\$2,000,000 of exploration expenditures on the property over a three year period.
+In September 2012, Northair signed a Definitive Agreement with Focus Ventures granting Focus the option to acquire a majority interest in the El Reventon Property.
+In addition to terms previously announced the parties have agreed that once Focus has earned its 65% interest in the property by investing in exploration and making certain cash payments to Northair, Focus can increase its interest to 80% by completing a Feasibility Study.

-During the first part of 2012, work carried out by Focus has concentrated on the Estella Zone, where a total of 62 samples, taken from old underground working along a 400 kilometre strike, have returned significant grades in silver and associated gold, lead and zinc values.
+During the first part of 2012, work carried out by Focus has concentrated on the Estrella Zone, where a total of 62 samples, taken from old underground working along a 400 metre strike, have returned significant grades in silver and associated gold, lead and zinc values.
 Focus has commenced a detailed soil survey over a 6 x 8 kilometre grid at El Reventon to geochemically map and better define targets such as the Estrella Zone, and generate new targets for follow-up exploration.